-The Kid Should See This is a growing library of super-cool, STEAM-focused, “not-made-for-kids, but perfect for them” videos that are perfect for watching together.
-Enjoy 10-12 videos every week, curated by Rion Nakaya with help from her 3 and 6 year olds.
+The Kid Should See This is a growing library of smart & super-cool, “not-made-for-kids, but perfect for them” videos that can be watched in the classroom or together at home.
+Enjoy 8-12 new vids each week, and search 2,000+ videos in the archives, curated by me, Rion Nakaya, with help from my 4 & 7 year olds.

-Read about how the site got started at Design for Minikind, listen to an interview with Rion Nakaya on Wisconsin Public Radio, and watch 7 of her favorite STEM videos for kids on RiChannel, where she also explains the site’s goals:
+Read about how the site got started at Design for Minikind, listen to an interview on Wisconsin Public Radio, watch seven of my favorite STEM videos for kids on RiChannel, and get hands-on with Fun Summer DIY Projects on Edutopia.

 Want the most popular videos to arrive in your inbox?
 Get TKSST’s weekly top videos newsletter: Sign up here.